The sunny Mediterranean shores offer not only stunning views but also a way of eating celebrated for its health benefits over many years.

 Beyond the Plate

 Cooking at home: Preparing meals at home allows you to control ingredients and portion sizes.
-Experiment with fresh, seasonal produce and discover the joy of creating delicious meals.
+Try cooking with fresh, seasonal ingredients and enjoy making delicious meals.

-Mindful eating: Savor your food!
-Eat slowly, engage all your senses, and appreciate the flavors and textures.
-This can help with portion control and promote satiety.
+Mindful eating: Savor each bite!
+Eat slowly, engage your senses, and appreciate the flavors and textures to help with portion control and satiety.

 Physical activity: Regular exercise is a vital part of the Mediterranean lifestyle.
 Aim for at least 30 minutes of moderate-intensity exercise most days of the week.